 Colorful Southwestern Stuffed Peppers with Black Beans and Green Chiles are red and green if you're looking for a healthy dinner during the holidays.
 And these delicious Southwestern Stuffed Peppers are gluten-free and they freeze well.

-I promised one more idea for a red-and-green dish to celebrate the holidays, but Southwestern Stuffed Peppers with Black Beans and Green Chiles will make a delicious dinner any time of year.
-This recipe uses my favorite techniques for stuffed peppers.
+I promised one more idea for a red-and-green dish to celebrate the holidays, and Southwestern Stuffed Peppers with Black Beans and Green Chiles use all my favorite techniques for stuffed peppers.
 First, I start with raw peppers so they aren't too soft by the time the filling cooks.
 Second, I trim the bottom ends of the peppers flat so they stand up in the dish.
 Third, I chop the trimmed parts to add more pepper flavor to the filling, which in this recipe includes black beans, diced green chiles, cooked rice, tomatoes, and grated cheese.

 I use my favorite Uncle Ben's Converted Rice for the filling in this recipe because the converting process makes Uncle Ben's a low-glycemic rice, even lower than many types of brown rice.
 Peppers are highly nutritious, and the Southwestern flavors here make this one of my favorite stuffed pepper recipes.